top of page

 1. I fear the unknown.
 The devil I know is better than the devil I don’t know.

-Narcissistic abuse gets worse over time.
-The personality you have not yet met, but will eventually meet, will be even more vicious than the one you think you know.
-Even more crucial to understand is, the longer you stay with the abuser, the more damage (sometimes irreparable) will be done to your mind, body, and soul.
-If you want to be loved, heal your trauma, and live in peace, there is only one way to do it—take a leap of faith into the unknown.
-Anything is better than the way you’ve been living, and the future possibilities you can create are endless.
+The nature of narcissistic abuse is that it worsens with time.
+The personality you have yet to encounter could be even more malevolent than the one you think you know.
+It is crucial to understand that the longer you stay with the abuser, the more significant the damage—often irreparable—will be to your mental, physical, and emotional health.
+If you yearn for love, wish to heal from your trauma, and desire a peaceful life, the only way forward is to take a bold leap into the unknown.
+Any change is better than your current reality, and the possibilities for your future are infinite.

 2. I have hope that the situation will get better.
 Anything is possible.
 People can change.